calebg4205/sep11-freedom-project/tool/learning-log-2.md

 * I started the download for express.js
 * It was hard because I didn't know a lot about downloading frameworks
 * You can get express [here](https://expressjs.com/)
-* Me and Jacob had to problem solve becasue we can't download Node in browser IDE
+* Me and Jacob had to problem solve because we can't download Node in browser IDE
 * This led me to get [VScode](https://code.visualstudio.com/download) and [Github Desktop](https://desktop.github.com/download/)
 * Once I set everything up I watched a youtube video on [Vscode](https://www.youtube.com/watch?v=ORrELERGIHs)